XiaZiXi/ASCIIEngine/README.txt

-Dragonfly Spawn
+Dragonfly 2c
 Kelly Zhang (kezhang)

 Engine Code & Game Code written and tested in Visual Studio 2015.
 NOT TESTED ON LINUX. make WITH CAUTION.

-Engine contains the basic functionality expected in this iteration, along with basic Joystick support.
+Engine contains the basic functionality (and some more) expected in this iteration.

 TestGame contains the Dragonfly Naiad version of Saucer Shoot.